Non-symmetric L\'evy-type operators: Introduction

 The paper is organized as follows.
+Section~\ref{sec:big} is divided into three parts.
 In Section~\ref{sec:set} we specify our setting and assumptions.
-Section~\ref{sec:notation} collects the notation used throughout the paper.
-Section~\ref{sec:main} starts with a surprisingly general uniqueness result.
-Then we formulate the main existence result and give informative examples of applications.
-Section~\ref{sec:gen} is devoted to the presentation of the parametrix method via a functional analytic approach.
-In Section~\ref{sec:appl} the method is applied to investigate the operator \eqref{def:operator} under our assumptions on the coefficients of $\pL$, and we give proofs of our main results on this operator.
+Section~\ref{sec:main} starts with a surprisingly general uniqueness result, after which we formulate the main existence result.
+In Section~\ref{sec:ex} we give informative examples of applications.
+Section~\ref{sec:gen} (independent and self-contained) is devoted to the general presentation of the parametrix method via a functional analytic approach.
+In Section~\ref{sec:appl} the method is applied to investigate the operator \eqref{def:operator} under assumptions on the coefficients of $\pL$ described in Section~\ref{sec:set}, and we give proofs of our main results on this operator.
 For a more compact presentation, the statements of Section~\ref{sec:f_a_a} are proved in Section~\ref{sec:a-proofs}.
-Further technical results are shifted to Sections~\ref{sec:sac} and~\ref{sec:a-frozen}.
+Further technical results, that are used in Section~\ref{sec:appl}, are shifted to Sections~\ref{sec:sac} and~\ref{sec:a-frozen}.